j-e-yosemite/j-e-yosemite.github.io/README.md

 1 Ahwahnee Drive, Yosemite National Park, CA 95389

 The ceremony will be outdoors on the Ahwahnee wedding lawn, a short walk from the hotel.
-Yosemite is gorgeous in winter and February may bring snow, so wear proper attire (particularly shoes)!
+Yosemite is gorgeous in winter and February may bring snow, so dress appropriately (particularly when choosing shoes)!

 ### Other events

 Skiing, a hike, brunch?

+***Ahwahnee bar after party -- bar open until 11:00 pm.

 ## ("Details" page)